 The secret to getting rich quickly of cosmetics shop owners

-After many days of becoming a "trader" persistently importing wholesale cosmetics to sell online on social networking platforms such as Tiktok, Facebook, Instagram... using many persuasive methods, we were able to access the warehouse and learn about the secret to getting rich quickly of online cosmetics store owners.
+After many days of being a "trader" persistently importing wholesale cosmetics to sell online on social networking platforms such as Tiktok, Facebook, Instagram... using many persuasive methods, we were able to access the warehouse and learn about the secret to getting rich quickly of online cosmetics store owners.

 Receiving and advising us as regular customers, the seller named Huong did not hesitate to confirm that all of these "high-end" cosmetics were actually fake goods, originating from China.

-Most of the items on sale are from Thailand, Korea, France, Japan...
+Most of the items for sale are from Thailand, Korea, France, Japan...
 The common feature is that there is no information about the importer, responsible for inspection, quality declaration, or instructions for use in Vietnamese.

 Holding a bottle of cosmetics to treat melasma and freckles, the shop owner named Huong also gave us tips on how to distinguish between real and fake products.